Abhivyakti — Finding Their Voice (Official Poster)

 Abhivyakti

-Abhivyakti (Finding Their Voice) is a 74-minute drama in Maithili, set in the rural heartland of Mithila, Bihar.
+Abhivyakti (Finding Their Voice) is a 74-minute drama in Maithili, set in the rural heartland of Mithila — a cultural region that spans northern Bihar and southern Nepal.
 The word abhivyakti means expression — and the film is an inquiry into who gets to express, and at what cost.

-Kanti is a young, educated woman living temporarily in her mother's village during pregnancy.
+At its centre is Kanti — a young, educated woman who has come to her mother's village to deliver her first child.
 When her daughter Chutki is born, the family's first response is disappointment.
 When Chutki is later diagnosed with significant hearing loss, that disappointment hardens into stigma.
 Her husband Bikas withdraws.
 Kanti does not.

-The film builds toward a school festival.
-Chutki dances.
-Her hearing aid slips from her ear mid-stage — she does not stop.
-Abhivyakti does not end in celebration.
+The film does not end in celebration.
 It ends in witness: real voices of deaf people, whose silenced lives outnumber any single story this film could tell.

 Shot in Maithili with local actors from the region.
 A debut feature from director Sanjay Jha.